nmhp16/motion_ai/README.md

 ## Current Packages

 1. ### com.instructor.algorithms
-   - **MergeSort**: Implements the Merge Sort algorithm to sort user performance or rankings efficiently.
+   - **MergeSort**: Implements the Merge Sort algorithm to efficiently sort user performance or rankings.
    - **DecisionTree**:
-     - Utilizes Weka for training a decision tree model to classify dance poses based on keypoint data.
+     - Utilizes Weka for training a decision tree model to classify dance poses based on key point data.
    - **DynamicTimeWarping**:
-     - Accounts for differences in frame rates and timing between user and professional poses, facilitating accurate comparisons.
+     - Accounts for frame rates and timing differences between user and professional poses, facilitating accurate comparisons.

+2. ### com.instructor.controller
+   - **ApplicationHandler**: Responsible for calling the `Python` script, to capture user video or get user uploaded video.

-2. ### com.instructor.data
+3. ### com.instructor.data
    - **PoseDataReader**: Responsible for reading and importing pose keypoint data from video files into the system.
-   - **PoseDataProcessing**: Processes imported keypoint data to normalize and prepare it for evaluation.
+   - **PoseDataProcessing**: Processes imported key point data to normalize and prepare it for evaluation.

-3. ### com.instructor.evaluation
+4. ### com.instructor.evaluation
    - **PoseFeedback**: Provides real-time feedback to users based on their pose accuracy compared to the professional dancer's poses.
    - **PoseScoring**: Implements algorithms to calculate a similarity score between user poses and reference poses, aiding in performance assessment.

-4. ### com.instructor.main
+5. ### com.instructor.main
-   - **Starter**: The application's main entry point, initializing components and starting the pose estimation and evaluation process.
+   - **Main**: Main class, start application.
    - **DanceInstructorUI**: Launches JavaFX user interface.
    - **DanceInstructorUIController**: Handle button and UI interaction in `DanceInstructorUI.fxml` created by `SceneBuilder`.